cppalliance/safe-cpp/proposal/draft.md

 ### _safe-operator_

 You can query the safeness of an expression in an unevaluated context with the _safe-operator_.
-It's analagous to the existing _noexcept-operator_.[^noexcept-operator] This is very useful when paired with _requires-clause_,[^requires-clause] as it lets you constrain inputs based on the safeness of a callable.
+It's analagous to the existing _noexcept-operator_.
+This is very useful when paired with _requires-clause_, as it lets you constrain inputs based on the safeness of a callable.

 [**safe.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/safe.cxx)
 ```cpp